saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/intro.md

 ### 11. [Functions](./function.md) and [Closures](./closure.md)

-In Rust, functions are a fundamental building block for organizing and reusing code.
+Functions are a fundamental building block for organizing and reusing code.
 Functions allow you to encapsulate logic, perform specific tasks, and return values.